spacekookie/website/content/blog/xxx_git_mail.md

 **git-format-patches** to generate a series of `.patch` files that can later be turned into e-mails.
-This tool takes a `--cover-letter` paramenter that indicates to it to generate an empty patch called `0000-cover-letter.patch`, which contains the diff-stat of your proposed changes.
+This tool takes a `--cover-letter` paramenter that indicates to it to generate an empty patch called `0000-cover-letter.patch`, which contains the diff-stat (git-shortlog) of your proposed changes.
 You are then free to edit this file in your favourite text editor to write a friendly introduction to your patchset.

-Another often overlooked feature here is "timely commentary", which is a way for you to include a comment in the patch e-mail, that won't make it into the actual commit message, but that also isn't part of the patch itself.
-It's a way to convay additional information to maintainers that might not be relevant past the e-mail thread itself.
+Another often overlooked feature here is "timely commentary", are comments in the patch e-mail that won't be part of the patch or the commit message itself.
+They can be made after the `---` marker in a patch mail, but before the actual patch starts.
+This section is usually used for the diff-stat of that particular patch.

 After that you can use **git-send-email**, almost the same as before, but instead of giving it a series of commits to send (say `HEAD~3`), you now just say `*.patch` or wherever you saved the patch files earlier.

-This way the thread with your patches will start with the cover letter that someone can read to get a good overview of your changes.
-The description won't actually make it into the repo and you don't have to resend it every time you send a new revision of your whole patch-set.
-On the other hand, if fundamental changes have been made, it might be a good idea to add one again, just to make sure people joining the feedback process later don't have to stort from the beginning of a thread to understand the latest state of changes.
+You don't have to resend the cover letter every time you send a new revision of your whole patchset.
+On the other hand, if things have fundamentally changed, it might be a good idea to add one again, just to make sure it's up to date for new people joining the thread for feedback.

 ## An example

-I always work well with examples and I think it's good to illustrate how all of this can work, especially for people who might seem scared by the concept of collaborating this way.
+I always work well with examples and I think it's good to illustrate how all of this can work, especially for people who might be scared by the concept of collaborating this way.

-So, I'm creating some patches for my `libkookie` repo and I want to get some feedback from myself, so I decide not to push to master, which I totally could do, but to my public-inbox instead.
+I'm creating some patches for my `libkookie` repo and I want to get some feedback from myself, so I decide not to push to master, which I totally could do, but to my public-inbox instead.

 There's two commits that I want some feedback on, so I make my commits, and verify that they are indeed what I want them to be: